 WMA – COVID Guidance

 The following guidance applies to everyone attending the Wandsworth Music Academy.
-Please read this carefully so that we can keep everyone safe.

 - a temperature higher than 37.8